 Roger also sang the track with great energy live on stage, one of the opportunities for Freddie’s voice to have a well-deserved rest (though Freddie does play the piano and would sometimes sing along with the chorus or add an “Ohhh yeah!”).
-The song was always shortened to a couple of minutes as part of a medley, as can be heard in recordings from:
+The song was always shortened to a couple of minutes as part of a medley.

-- Montreal Forum, Canada on 24/25 November 1981 – You can hear Roger’s voice even more clearly in a semi a cappella mix that Chief Mouse has posted, by extracting just the central surround sound channel from the DVD release, along with all the other songs from the show.
+There are several examples on my album playlist, but with the original Queen line-up the best one to have been officially released is from Montreal Forum, Canada on 24/25 November 1981.
+You can hear Roger’s voice even more clearly in a semi a cappella mix that Chief Mouse has posted, by extracting just the central surround sound channel from the DVD release, along with all the other songs from the show.
 You can also hear Brian & Roger’s commentary from the Blu-ray release of the concert.

 Roger also performed the track live with his band The Cross in London in 1987, Amsterdam on 29 May 1990 & The Astoria, London on 7 December 1990 (with guest Brian May).
 It’s strange to see Roger playing guitar rather than drums in a couple of those clips.